-While we have 13,668 survey responses over 10 years, much of our analysis uses summary statistics for each survey.
-As such, with only 41 unique quarters of predictions and a variable of interest that has a 10-year horizon, it is impossible to evaluate the accuracy of the market excess return forecasts.
-Indeed, the June 6, 2000 10-year annual forecast was 10.45% and the realized annual S&P 500 return through June 4, 2010 is -3.09%.
+While we have 16,663 survey responses over 12 years, much of our analysis uses summary statistics for each survey.
+As such, with only 48 unique quarters of predictions and a variable of interest that has a 10-year horizon, it is impossible to evaluate the accuracy of the market excess return forecasts.
+Indeed, the March 11, 2002 10-year annual forecast was 8.18% -- far higher than the realized return.
 There is some weak correlation between past returns, real interest rates and the of risk premium.
 In contrast, there is significant evidence on the relation between two common measures of economic risk and the risk premium.
 We find that both the implied volatility on the S&P index as well as a commonly used measure of credit spreads are highly correlated with our measured equity risk premium.